-A read access is initiated when these conditions are satisfied at clock rise:

-- CEN is asserted LOW

-- CE1, CE2, and CE3 are ALL asserted active

-- The Write Enable input signal WE is deasserted HIGH

-- ADV/LD is asserted LOW.

-The address presented to the address inputs is latched into the Address Register and presented to the memory array and control logic.
-The control logic determines that a read access is in progress and allows the requested data to propagate to the output buffers.
-The data is available within 6.5 ns (133-MHz device) provided \overline{OE} is active LOW.
-After the first clock of the read access, the output buffers are controlled by \overline{OE} and the internal control logic. \overline{OE} must be driven LOW in order for the device to drive out the requested data.
-On the subsequent clock, another operation (Read/Write/Deselect) can be initiated.
-When the SRAM is deselected at clock rise by one of the chip enable signals, its output is tri-stated immediately.
+A read access is initiated when the following conditions are satisfied at clock rise: (1) CEN is asserted LOW, (2) CE1, CE2, and CE3 are ALL asserted active, (3) the Write Enable input signal WE is deasserted HIGH, and (4) ADV/LD is asserted LOW.
+The address presented to the address inputs is latched into the Address Register and presented to the memory core and control logic.
+The control logic determines that a read access is in progress and allows the requested data to propagate to the input of the output register.
+At the rising edge of the next clock the requested data is allowed to propagate through the output register and onto the data bus within 3.0 ns (200-MHz device) provided OE is active LOW.
+After the first clock of the read access the output buffers are controlled by OE and the internal control logic.
+OE must be driven LOW in order for the device to drive out the requested data.
+During the second clock, a subsequent operation (Read/Write/Deselect) can be initiated.
+Deselecting the device is also pipelined.
+Therefore, when the SRAM is deselected at clock rise by one of the chip enable signals, its output tri-states following the next clock rise.